 51

-Get ready for another classic, as our next entry is the unforgettable "City Hunter."
-This 51-episode TV series originally aired in 1987 and is adapted from the beloved manga of the same name.
+Prepare yourself for a true classic—our next spotlight is on the legendary "City Hunter."
+This 51-episode TV series, which first captivated audiences in 1987, is adapted from the much-loved manga of the same name.

-Created and illustrated by Hojo Tsukasa, the story centers around Ryou Saeba, a key member of the renowned group known as "City Hunter."
-Operating under the call sign "XYZ," the group is prepared to take on any job for those in need.
+Created and illustrated by Hojo Tsukasa, "City Hunter" follows the skilled Ryou Saeba, a key figure in the famous "City Hunter" team.
+Operating under the alias "XYZ," the group is ready to tackle any case for those in need of help.

 DramaMechaSci-Fi